-,

-SOC 700 Proseminar 1 cr.

-SOC 705 Research Seminar in Sociology 3 cr.

-SOC 762 Analysis of Social Data 3 cr.

-SOC 709 Contemporary Sociological Theory 3 cr.

-SOC 707 Scholarly Writing in the Social Sciences 3 cr.

-SOC 765 Qualitative Research Methods 3 cr.

-Either:

 A. (Thesis Option)

 SOC 795 Thesis 6 cr.

-Approved electives 15 cr.
+Approved electives 1 15 cr.

 or

 B. (Non-Thesis Option)

-Approved electives 21 cr.
+Approved electives 1 21 cr.

 Portfolio 0 cr.

-&lt;sup>1No more than 9 semester hours of approved electives may be from outside the department.
+1No more than 9 semester hours of approved electives may be from outside the department.

-M.S. in Speech-Language Pathology
+MS in Speech-Language Pathology

 The Speech-Language Pathology program culminates in a Master of Science degree.
 IUP is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
-The program provides for the completion of the academic and practicum requirements for the Certificate of Clinical Competence from ASHA, for Pennsylvania Licensure in Speech-Language Pathology, and for certification by the Pennsylvania Department of Education.
-The tripartite role is fulfilled by completion of all the course requirements for the B.S. and the M.S. degrees.
+The program provides for the completion of the academic and practicum requirements for the Certificate of Clinical Competence from ASHA, for Pennsylvania Licensure in Speech-Language Pathology, and for Educational Specialist Certification in School Speech-Language Pathology from the Pennsylvania Department of Education..
+The tripartite role is fulfilled by completion of all the course requirements for the B.S. and the MS degrees.
 Applicants who do not have an undergraduate degree in speech-language pathology must complete the necessary prerequisites before applying for graduate admission.
 An optional thesis may be completed with the approval of your advisor.